"With the possible

 Sunrises, Sunsets, Beautiful Landscapes and The Most Incredible Experiences Need to be Shared.

 Apart from the incredible people, hospitality and wonderful places that I cycled through and stayed along my routes, there was one small thing missing: I was living in a tent and eating off a gas cooker but had no one to share my experiences with.

 So a light bulb flashed when I got back to Ireland and I created Braking Away Cycling Tours.
 (In case you’re asking – Breaking Away is the best film about amateur cycling – ever.)

 Pull up a chair.
 Take a taste.
 Come join us.

 Life is so endlessly delicious.

-What I’m all about is showing you the kinds of experiences I loved on my travels on a bike – but just around the beauty of the West Coast of Ireland - and without the tents, gas lit dinners and Twix Bars.
+What I’m all about is showing you the kinds of experiences I loved on my travels on a bike – and without the tents, gas lit dinners and Twix Bars.
 In other words, all the joy and beauty of memorable cycling tours with a bit of well-earned luxury as a reward for a sore backside.